Ryan19941212/Self_Learning/README.md

 ## 👋 About Me

-Hi, I'm **Ryan Huang**, a dedicated and passionate engineer with a background in civil engineering and extensive experience in AI and software development.
-With a Master's degree in Civil Engineering from National Chiao Tung University and a Bachelor's degree in Civil Engineering from National Central University, I have transitioned from traditional engineering to the cutting-edge field of AI and machine learning.
+Hi, I'm Ryan Huang, a dedicated and passionate engineer with a background in civil engineering and extensive experience in AI and software development.
+I have a strong interest in integrating advanced technologies into traditional engineering fields.
+My journey has taken me from managing large-scale civil engineering projects to developing cutting-edge AI models and tools.
+I am particularly fascinated by generative AI and aspire to become a leading AI engineer, leveraging my diverse skill set to drive technological advancements and innovation.

 ---